Healthcare Analytics Market Size and Share

 • By analytics type, descriptive analytics held 46.3% of the healthcare analytics market share in 2024, while predictive analytics is projected to expand at a 24.3% CAGR through 2030.

-• By component, software captured 60.2% revenue share in 2024; services are set to post the fastest 25.5% CAGR over the same period.
+• By component, software captured a 60.2% revenue share in 2024; services are set to post the fastest growth rate of 25.5% CAGR over the same period.

-• By delivery mode, on-premise deployments commanded 48.2% of the healthcare analytics market size in 2024, yet cloud-based solutions are forecast to grow at 24.3% CAGR to 2030.
+• By delivery mode, on-premise deployments commanded 48.2% of the healthcare analytics market size in 2024; however, cloud-based solutions are forecasted to grow at a 24.3% CAGR through 2030.

 • By end user, life-science companies led with a 45.1% share in 2024; healthcare providers represent the fastest-growing user group, with a 25.8% CAGR.